openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 The general idea is to create one test suite per adapter/contract.
 And try to cover all the happy paths first, and then add more complex test cases after that.

+You need to declare the new adapter contract to `ContractUtil.js`, so it can be accessed in the deploy/test environment.

 In order to speed up the test suites we usually don't create one DAO per test function, but we create the DAO during the suite initialization, and only reset the chain after each test function using the chain snapshot feature.
 For instance:

 ```javascript